Honey Bee Removal

-Honey Bees are only able to sting once, and when they do, the barb detaches from the bee’s intestines and the bee will die soon after the sting.
+They are only able to sting once, and when they do, the barb detaches from the bee’s intestines and the bee will die soon after the sting.

 Where Do Honey Bees Build Their Hives?

-Honey Bees build their hives on many areas of a property.
+They build their hives on many areas of a property.
 Most homeowners already know that they like to build waxy hives in the eaves of homes, but other areas that are less thought of include:

-- Roof of the House
+- The roof of the House

 - Garage Walls